medic/cht-docs/content/en/apps/concepts/access.md

 ## Remote Login

-When creating users, the admin has the option to send a user their credentials via SMS using a [magic link](https://hackernoon.com/magic-links-d680d410f8f7).
-This generates a new, random and complex password with a 24-hour expiry.
+When creating users, the admin has the option to send a user their credentials via SMS using a link.
+Clicking the link generates a new, random and complex password with a 24-hour expiry.
 If no gateway is set up, the message may be sent via another messaging app.

 ![admin-magic-link](admin-magic-link.png)